teocci/RealtimeBoard/README.md

             drawImageBinary(evt.data);
         }
     }
+    ```

-    The drawImageBinary method is invoked if a message with binary data is received.
+    The `drawImageBinary` method is invoked if a message with binary data is received.

-    Open whiteboard.js and add the following methods.
+4. Open `js/board.js` and add the following methods.
 The drawImageBinary method is invoked to update the canvas after parsing the incoming binary data.
 The defineImageBinary method is used to prepare a snapshot of the canvas as binary data.

+    ```
     function drawImageBinary(blob) {
         var bytes = new Uint8Array(blob);
     //    console.log('drawImageBinary (bytes.length): ' + bytes.length);